-WILL KIDS WANT TO SEE IT?
+- WILL KIDS WANT TO SEE IT?

-Teens who enjoy drug-related comedies and/or who are fans of anyone in the cast might be interested in it.
+- Teens who enjoy drug-related comedies and/or who are fans of anyone in the cast might be interested in it.

-WHY THE MPAA RATED IT: R
+- WHY THE MPAA RATED IT: R

-For crude sexual content, pervasive language, drug material and brief graphic nudity.
+- For crude sexual content, pervasive language, drug material and brief graphic nudity.

-That's just the introduction of this review.
-We invite you to sign up for a FREE 3-Day Trial Membership to our site so that you can finish reading the review as well as take a look at the thousands of other reviews on our site.
+2) If you want to check out our site first, we invite you to sign up for a FREE 3-day Pass into our Membership Site to our site so that you can finish reading the review as well as take a look at the thousands of other reviews on our site.

 No credit card is needed and there's no obligation to continue after the 3 days (although we hope you'll like what you see and then join us as full members).